unitejs/cli/README.md

 # Feature Requests

-You can see the planned features in the [roadmap](./docs/roadmap.md) if there is any other technologies you would like to see added just drop us a message on the [Gitter Channel](https://gitter.im/unitejs/discuss)
+You can see the planned features in the [roadmap](./docs/roadmap.md) if there is any other technologies you would like to see added just drop us a message.

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license-url]: LICENSE